Create, Open & Print Protected PDF Files with PDF DRM Security

 - don’t have to update our viewer every time Adobe does an update

-- can prevent JavaScript from running (the number 1 form of malicious attack to users computers)
+- can prevent JavaScript from running (the number one form of malicious attack on user’s computers)

 - can prevent the use of plug-ins that could compromise the security of the system (plug-ins can be programmed for example to copy text or enable printing)